PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Logistic and Mul to the source view is exact because Swish is elementwise;
   runtime intermediates and adapter endpoints remain fully typed and per-tensor quantized.
+- Tanh-GELU uses its own immutable plan within the activation owner.
+It accepts only the complete nine-operation approximation and proves all five source slots, linear intermediate ownership, unique production, order, and four immutable singleton constants before any layout rewrite.
+- GELU post aliases follow the same exact-slot and public-representative contract as Swish.
+If the old final transposed tensor remains observable, a local adapter reuses the pre-permutation; neither activation pass mutates a shared post-permutation constant.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.